-We understand that money doesn’t grow on trees, which is the exact reason why we feel that travelers insurance is a necessity.
+We understand that money doesn’t grow on trees, which is actually the exact reason why we feel that travel insurance is a necessity.
 A good majority of the expenses listed above are non-refundable.
-This means that if a family member was to get sick during the trip, they may not be covered medically while abroad forcing you to fly back early.
-Paying to switch your flight is usually a costly endeavor.
+This means that if a family member was to get sick during the trip, they may not be covered medically while abroad.
+You would then have to check out of your hotel and fly back early.
+Lodging cancelations and paying to switch your flight can be costly endeavors.

 After asking yourself “Do I really need travelers insurance?” and deciding that yes, you 100% do, you’ll want to purchase it at the right time.
 Let us remind you to purchase travel insurance before the season has begun so you can still get a good deal on it.
-So many people, just like when it comes to rental car insurance, decide to pass on travel insurance.
-It’s easy to let it slip your mind until it’s too late…
+So many people, just like when it comes to rental car insurance, decide to pass on the spot.
+It’s easy to let these kinds of things slip your mind.

 Consumer Travel Insurance Choices